Rakeshgombi/sports/README.md

 # sports
-This is a final assignment foe Wd4E
+This is a final assignment for Wd4E